falcosecurity/driverkit/README.md

 Now, you can implement the `builder.Builder` interface for the `archlinux` struct you just registered.

-Here's a very minimalistic example.
+Here's a very minimalistic example:

 ```go
 func (c archlinux) Name() string {